apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   The number of times the connection to the parent cache can fail before Traffic Server considers the parent unavailable.
+   The number of times the connection to the parent cache can fail before |TS| considers the parent unavailable.

 .. ts:cv:: CONFIG proxy.config.http.parent_proxy.total_connect_attempts INT 4
    :reloadable:
    :overridable:

-   The total number of connection attempts for a specific transaction allowed to a parent cache before Traffic Server bypasses the parent or fails the request (depending on the ``go_direct`` option in the :file:`parent.config` file).
+   The total number of connection attempts for a specific transaction allowed to a parent cache before |TS| bypasses the parent or fails the request (depending on the ``go_direct`` option in the :file:`parent.config` file).
 The number of parents tried is ``proxy.config.http.parent_proxy.fail_threshold / proxy.config.http.parent_proxy.total_connect_attempts``